dreamportdev/Osdev-Notes/08_VirtualFileSystem/03_TarFileSystem.md

 And of course we can implement more file systems from here.

-There is no write function too, it can be implemented, but since it has many limitations it is not really a good idea (you can check the standard).
+There is no write function too, it can be implemented, but since it has many limitations it is not really a good idea.